 - Consumer payment and delivery terms for drinking water and wastewater services.

-The Ministry of Environment and Food of Denmark is responsible for legislation concerning the environment, the supply of drinking water, and disposal of wastewater.
+The Ministry of Environment is responsible for legislation concerning the environment, the supply of drinking water, and disposal of wastewater.

 Economic regulation and organisation of Danish water companies